lcaulier/Projet_3A/README.md

 Projet_3A
 ==============================

-A short description of the project.
+Classification (front, ingredients, nutritional values) of Open Food Facts Images to detect errors in the database.

 Project Organization
 ------------